Full Service Property Management

 We have 2 preferred move in funds policies.

-- First months rent (prorated if needed, and the next full month if the prorate is less than half the month), last months rent, and a security deposit upon move in.
-For homes under 2,400 sqft, the preferred deposit is $1000 with $450 of that being non refundable for professional home and carpet cleaning on move out.
-For homes 2,400 sqft and above the preferred deposit is $1200 with $550 being non refundable.
+OPTION 2: First months rent, last months rent, and a security deposit upon move in.
+For homes under 2,400 sqft, the preferred deposit is $1200 with $450 of that being non refundable for professional home and carpet cleaning on move out.
+For homes 2,400 sqft and above the preferred deposit is $1400 with $550 being non refundable.
 We can accommodate other policies to fit your needs as well.

 What about maintenance issues?